 Coffee is a breakfast staple; you wake up, you have your cup of coffee, and life makes sense again!
-This quote from the show Friends sums up how many people feel about their morning routine with coffee.
+This quote from the show Friends sums up how many people feel about their morning routine with coffee which has been brewed freshly with a high-quality small coffee machine.
 It has become so popular that there are even special stores for it!
 So why are we talking about bitter coffee?
 Well, some people don't like the taste or caffeine content of regular coffee but still want to reap the benefits without all the sugar and artificial sweeteners.

 But what if you don't like coffee?
 What if you find that bitter taste to be unbearable?
 Well, we have good news for those who can't stand the bitterness of traditional coffee!
 You are not alone!
 There are several factors that can make your coffee bitter, but we will look into the known ones and some that may not be as well-known.
 Of course, there is no way to avoid all bitterness, but you can mitigate it by using sweeteners like honey or sugar in your coffee.